 Keeping up with the latest trend can leave you broke as hell.
 The trend landscape is ever-changing.
 With #FOMO being a legitimate medical condition, the fear of missing out on a trend or buying new clothes is real.

-While other people spend their time thinking about how they can reduce their plastic usage, I will focus on helping you save money.
+While other people spend their time thinking about reducing their plastic usage, I will focus on helping you save money.
 The solution is simple.
 Make your friends believe you are on-trend, without buying anything new.

-Here are my easy tips on how to create a new style without spending money.
+Here are my easy tips on creating a new style without spending money.

 The second is layering tops.
-Experiment with underpinnings such as shirts, sweaters, jumpers and t-shirts.
-While you may be comfortable wearing these pieces individually.
-Creating new combinations will bring a fresh look to your wardrobe.
-Wearing a shirt over a roll neck jumper or a t-shirt under a shirt.
+Experiment with underpinnings such as shirts, sweaters and t-shirts.
+While you may be comfortable wearing these pieces individually, creating new combinations will bring a fresh look to your wardrobe, for example, wearing a shirt over a roll neck jumper or a t-shirt under a shirt.

 2. ROLL UP YOUR TROUSERS

-Cropped trousers are a popular trend, but that doesn’t mean you have to buy trousers pre-cropped.
-All you have to do is roll up the trousers you already own.
+Cropped trousers are a popular trend, but that doesn’t mean you have to buy pre-cropped trousers.
+The solution is simple, roll up the trousers you already own.
 Don’t be afraid to show a little ankle action.
 For more inspiration, check out the denim hem guide.
-This guide applies to any trousers and will show you the many ways you can experiment with the hem of your denim.
+This guide applies to any pair of trousers and will show you the many ways you can experiment with the hem of your denim.

 If you want to make a permanent change, take a trip to your local dry cleaners or your tailor.
 Make sure you are confident with the measurements.
 There will be a charge, but it will cost you less than buying a new pair.